Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

 This theory, inspired by numerous laboratory experiments \citep[e.g.][]{oberg2009,Linnartz2015,kaiser2015}, was first proposed by \citet{Garrod2006} and is based on three fundamental steps: (i) the formation of radicals by UV photons induced by CR irradiation (\S ~\ref{subsubsec:sec2-mantle-process}), (ii) the diffusion of radicals when the dust temperature increases to 20--30 K, so that radicals become mobile (\S ~\ref{subsubsec:sec2-radical-diffusion}), and (iii) the combination of radicals into iCOMs (\S ~\ref{subsubsec:sec2-radical-reactions}).
-We briefly describe the three steps in the following subsections.
+Subsequently, always inspired by laboratory experiments \citep[e.g.][]{Theule2013,Qasim2019,Ioppolo2021}, a new theory, called non-diffusive grain surface chemistry, was developed where the step (ii) of the previous one is not necessary (\S ~\ref{subsubsec:sec2-nondiffusive}).